Mike Coffman: 2018

 Coffman's 2018 Democratic opponent was Jason Crow, an attorney and Iraq War veteran, who beat Levi Tillemann in the primary by a 66 to 34 margin.

 On July 2, 2018, the New York Times ran an article about the fact that a district populated by Somalis, Japanese, Koreans, Latinos, and other minorities has continued to be "a scene of frustration and failure for Democrats, who in a series of expensive elections had been unable to unseat Mike Coffman."
 The Times explained that Coffman had "kept winning in part because he has sought to show he embraced the needs of his newer constituents," and had become "a renegade Republican on immigration issues."

 Coffman was trailing Crow in most of the polls in fall of 2018.
 The Republican National Congressional Committee confirmed on October 19, 2018, that it had pulled the remaining $1 million in television ad spending in an apparent assessment that Coffman was likely to lose.

-In the November 2018 general election, Crow defeated Coffman with 54.1% to 42.9% of the vote.
+In the November 2018 general election, Crow defeated Coffman 54.1% to 42.9%.

 At a press conference the day after the election, President Donald Trump blamed Coffman for the loss of his seat, as Coffman had distanced himself from the President.
 He said, "On the other hand, you had some who decided to, 'Let's stay away, let's stay away.'
 They did very poorly.
 I'm not sure whether I should be happy or sad but I feel just fine about it ...
 Mike Coffman.
 Too bad, Mike."